anoopsarkar/advanced-nlp-class/hw3.md

 On line 49 of the file `babylm_eval.py` change from `cuda` to `cpu` if you are going to run the evaluation without using a GPU.
 You might want to use your own GPU or the ones in CSIL or the free GPUs available on Google CoLab.
-Note that it takes about 6 hours to finish the zero-shot evaluation on the BLiMP data on a CPU.
+Note that it takes between 4-6 hours to finish the zero-shot evaluation on the BLiMP data on a CPU.
+Speed can be improved easily to 30-60 mins by doing each section of BLiMP in parallel but that is not currently supported by the official evaluation pipeline.

 There is also a CoLab demo of the evaluation pipeline available here: